-A. Owner Occupant
+A. Owner Occupant Owner-occupant

 1. Limits - An eligible owner may qualify for the full cost of the rehabilitation work needed to comply with Uniform Building Code standards.
 Maximum assistance with CDBG funds is \$40,000.
-Additional funds may be available on a case by case basis upon approval of the County and Loan Review Committee in order to complete required repairs.
-Total indebtedness against property will not exceed 95 percent of after rehabilitation value.
-Rehabilitation costs for CDBG-funded jobs may be supplemented with personal financing or with other loan or grant programs, which are sources of leverage for the County.
+Additional funds needed to complete required repairs may be available on a case-by-case basis upon approval of the County and the Loan Review Committee (LRC)in order to complete required repairs.
+Total indebtedness against property will not exceed 95 percent of the after-rehabilitation value.
+Rehabilitation costs for CDBG-funded-jobs projects may be supplemented with personal financing or with other loan or grant programs, which are sources of leverage for the County.